aliceliveprojects/WildLoggingDBParent/Authentication.md

    }
    ```

-4. replace the contents of the `index.html`file with the following
+4. Replace the contents of the `index.html`file with the following

 5. ```html